NixOS/rfcs/rfcs/0077-stale-issues-amendment.md

 output en reasonable terms, we probably should bias our workflows towards actionability, even if this is not 100% pareto-efficient.

+---

+This RFC proposes to adopt a common definition of the word stale and thereby forgoes a hard earned consensus about an alternative definition of RFC 51.

+This RFC's stance is that consenus was reached based on teleological reasoning rather than experiment (or even data).
+This RFC promotes experiment through the graduation period and would explicitly leave open the possibilty to wind back upon significant and otherwise non-remediable data of adverse efects.
+It also takes a stance to represent the (admittedly construed) needs and preference of a significant portion of casual contributors, that I assume to not have had their voice in RFC 51's discussion.

+The assumption is that casual (inexperienced) contributors would benefit even from the interaction with a bot.
+I can tell myself, that I have had positive experiences which made my own contributinos more apt for reviewi, inclusion and promotion in general.

+Unfortunately, those casual contributors are consistently under-represented across the current workflows of the Nix* community.
+But signs can be percieved throughout the ecosystem, that some actors would wish to make Nix* more atractive to new contributors and man power (see also this year's nixCon talks).
+This RFC is just a tiny screw in the gears.

+Consensus about the _significance_ of this single screw is expected not o be reached.
+Therefore this RFC will fail.
+But I hope it leaves a thought legacy of furthering the intricacies of the mentioned umbrella topic of promoting Nix* adoption.

 # Alternatives
 [alternatives]: #alternatives